trstruth/gestalt/README.md

-# emvision
+# gestalt
 ge·stalt /ɡəˈSHtält/: an organized whole that is perceived as more than the sum of its parts.

 ### Overview
-emvision is a command line tool written in rust which allows a user to recreate an image by composing many smaller images.
+gestalt is a command line tool written in rust which allows a user to recreate an image by composing many smaller images.
 The algorithm runs for some number of `iterations`.
 On each iteration, it
 1. selects a random pixel from the source image
 2. finds the picture with an "average rgb" value closest to the selected pixels rgb value
 3. places the found image on a "canvas" in the same location as the selected pixel